 Update your passport – now

 Go check it.
 Seriously, now.
 Even if you don’t travel internationally.
 In the coming years, some states won’t let you board domestic flights without it.
 Many states will allow you to renew your passport years before it expires — if you have a year or two to go, spend two hours at the passport office and buy yourself a decade’s worth of peace-of-mind.
+For more travel advice, check out these 20 Ways to Make Travel Less Stressful.

 Never check a bag if you don’t have to